LorenzoPiombini/Database/README.md

 - lastname or last name.
 - age.

-if you want to writes field with spaces you have to put the "" around the field name, or you can do the following(last_name underscore without ""):
+if you want to write field with spaces you have to put the "" around the field name, or you can do the following(last_name underscore without ""):

 ```bash
 [isam.db-C-language-main]$ bin/isam.db -nf person -a name:TYPE_STRING:last_name:TYPE_STRING:age:TYPE_BYTE